 Students are individually assessed based on successful completion of phases and several dimensions (attendance, leadership, teamwork, technical competence, & lecture participation) via GO or NO-GO.
 The Class is also assessed based on successful majority completion of the phases and may be granted the title of "Beaver Operator".
-Teams demonstrating successful completion of the capstone will rightfully earn the coveted "Course Challenge Coin".
-Individuals who embody qualities of technical-competence, significant supportive teamwork, and exemplary leadership may earn the mysterious & ultra-rare "Dark Coin".
+Teams have an opportunity to demonstrate their technical-knowledge and to compete for the coveted "Capstone Challenge Coin".
+Individuals who embody qualities of technical-competence, significant supportive teamwork, and exemplary leadership may earn the mysterious & ultrarare "Shadow Coin".